javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 The value of `this` is defined at run-time.
 - When a function is declared, it may use `this`, but that `this` has no value until the function is called.
-- That function can be copied between objects.
+- A function can be copied between objects.
 - When a function is called in the "method" syntax: `object.method()`, the value of `this` during the call is `object`.

 Please note that arrow functions are special: they have no `this`.
 When `this` is accessed inside an arrow function, it is taken from outside.